 - Don’t use running water to defrost food either.
 Remove it from the freezer the day before, and remember that the slower the food defrosts, the better the product.

 - Keep a bottle of cold water in the fridge so you don’t have to leave the tap running when you want cold water.

 - Take a daily 5-minute shower instead of a bath and save up to 400 litres a week.

-- Installing a low-flow shower head or aerator can save up to 50% on water.
+- Installing a low-flow shower head or aerator can save up to 50% on water depending on the type.

 - Don’t leave the tap on while shaving or brushing your teeth.
 Brushing your teeth three times a day with the tap on uses over 10,000 litres a year.

-- Don’t water the garden too much.
+- Don’t water your garden excessively.
 Once every 4 or 5 days in summer and once every 15 days in winter is enough.
 Also, try and water early in the morning or in the evening, as this reduces water loss due to evaporation.

-- In general, if you pour away clean water, use it to water plants or gardens instead of pouring it onto a hard surface.
+- In general, if you need to pour away clean, use it to water plants or gardens instead of pouring it onto a hard surface.

 - Try and wash your car in an automatic car-wash, as they are designed to use water efficiently.